Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework

-Similarly to Algorithm \ref{alg:point_pricing}, we introduce quantiles $q_i$; unlike Section \ref{sec:point_pricing} however, we cannot change prices to modulate demand according to these quantiles.
+Because we assume in this section that pricing is not allowed, $I_{ij}$ cannot be a function of prices (for exogenously set prices, $I_{ij}$ is constant).
+Thus, in this section, the elevated objective, defined analogously to Section \ref{ssec:elev_obj}, is always equal to the non-elevated objective.

+Similarly to Algorithm \ref{alg:point_pricing}, we introduce variables $q_i$ that capture the fraction of customers the elevated flow relaxation attempts to serve after some thinning.
+While we cannot implement an admission control through pricing, as is done in Section \ref{ssec:point_pricing}, we can implicitly ensure these to arise through availabilities.
+The variables $\q$ now correspond to the induced availabilities, i.e., one can think of the $q_i$ as $A_{i,\infty}(\r)$, in the infinite-unit limit; notice in particular that these used to always be equal to 1 when prices ensured that the balanced demand property be fulfilled.
+Intuitively, these thus correspond to effective quantiles in the infinite unit-limit (which would be the same as the theoretical quantile if we were pricing in a way the balanced demand property was fulfilled).

 We adopt the same notation as in Section \ref{ssec:rerouting}, with the exception that we do not allow for pricing policies and thus everything is just a function of $\r$.
-The quantiles $\q$ now correspond to the induced availabilities, i.e., $q_i=A_{i,m}(\r)$.
-Observe that the resulting flows are within the following polytope (as in Sections \ref{ssec:rerouting} and \ref{sec:point_pricing}):
+Observe that the resulting flows are within the following polytope (as in Sections \ref{ssec:rerouting} and \ref{ssec:point_pricing}):

 As in Section \ref{ssec:rerouting}, these constraints stem from demand bounding, supply circulation, and the limitation that only non-empty arriving vehicles may be rebalanced.
-Optimizing the elevated objective over the polytope given by these constraints is a linear program and yields an upper bound on the objective.
-Consider the redirection policy $\widetilde{\r}$ obtained from the solution of the linear program (cf. Algorithm \ref{alg:noprices}).
+The only difference in the polytope is that $\widehat{q}_{ij}$ were replaced by $q_{i}$ since an admission control that is based only on availability cannot differentiate between different destinations.
+Phrased differently, arriving customers have the same probability of a station having availability regardless of their destination.
+Optimizing the elevated objective over the polytope given by these constraints is a linear program and yields an upper bound on the objective by the same arguments as in Lemma \ref{lem:state_dependent}.
+Consider the redirection policy $\widetilde{\r}$ obtained from the solution of the linear program (see Algorithm~\ref{alg:noprices}).
 In the next Lemma, we bound the infinite unit performance of this policy compared to the value of the elevated flow relaxation.